osmandapp/web/main/docs/user/map/routes.md

 </Tabs>

 [*Hiking, Cycle, Travel, and other routes*](#type-of-routes) are available for selection on the map, and marked with [OSMC symbols](https://wiki.openstreetmap.org/wiki/Key:osmc:symbol).
 If you tap a *route symbol*, a list of the routes nearest to it is offered.
-Selecting one of them opens the [Track context menu](../map/tracks/track-context-menu.md) of the route.
+Selecting one of them opens the [track context menu](../map/tracks/track-context-menu.md) of the route.

 To save the route as a *GPX file*, tap the **Save (Download)** button under [Info panel](../map/tracks/track-context-menu.md#info-panel).
 This will open the [Quick actions](../map/tracks/track-context-menu.md#quick-actions) button panel where you will have access to track actions such as changing [*Appearance*](./tracks/appearance.md), [*Navigation*](../navigation/setup/route-navigation.md), or editing [*Plan a route*](../plan-route/create-route.md).